Skip to main content

 Apply at ClearValue Lending

-Apply at Find my match — your file routes to ONE matched lender whose underwriting fits seasonal-trade businesses.
-Single-lender routing protects your credit profile from multi-pull damage.
+Start at small business financing or apply directly at Find my match — your file routes to the funding partners whose underwriting fits seasonal-trade businesses.
+Routing to a curated set of funding partners — not the whole network — protects your credit profile from multi-pull damage.

 Authoritative sources